 - Put the hot dough into the bowl of a stand mixer with a paddle attachment and mix on medium speed to cool the dough slightly.
 Add in the whole eggs one at a time and mix until fully incorporated.

-- Transfer dough to a piping bag fitted with a large star tip.
-Cut out square 3 x 3 sheets of parchment paper (my batch made about 18 smallish donuts), and pipe donuts onto the parchment squares, being careful to pipe and even circle of dough without overlapping the beginning and end of the donut as you make your ring of dough.
+- Transfer the dough to a piping bag fitted with a large star tip.
+Cut out square 3 x 3 sheets of parchment paper (my batch made about 18 smallish donuts), and pipe donuts onto the parchment squares.
+Be careful to pipe an even circle of dough without overlapping the beginning and end of the donut as you make your ring of dough.

 - Heat oil to 375 degrees in a deep fryer.
-When the oil is hot, place one or two donuts, paper side up, into the hot oil.
+When the oil is hot, place one or two donuts, paper side up, donut side down, into the hot oil.
 The donut will separate from the paper in a few seconds, and you can remove the floating paper with tongs.
-Allow the donut to fry until it is a rich deep golden brown, then flip over and do the same on the other side.
-(Test your first donut to make sure it's not not doughy in the middle and adjust your cooking time if needed).
-To remove the cruller doughnuts from the oil use tongs or a slotted spoon and allow the donuts to cool completely to room temperature on a paper towel or cooling rack, and finish frying them all.
+Allow the donut to fry until it is a deep golden brown, then flip over and do the same on the other side.
+(Test your first donut to make sure it's not doughy in the middle and adjust your cooking time if needed).
+To remove the donuts from the oil use tongs or a slotted spoon and allow the donuts to cool on a paper towel or cooling rack, and finish frying them all.

-- To make the honey glaze, combine the icing sugar (powdered sugar), honey and milk in a small bowl and stir the glaze ingredients together.
+- To make the honey glaze, combine the powdered sugar, honey and milk in a small bowl and stir the glaze ingredients together.
 Dip the good side of the donuts, one at a time, into the glaze.
 Set on a wire rack to set completely.
 Enjoy!

 Nutrition